dh-trier/coleto/HOWTO.md

 ### Input files

 Place your input data in the right folder.
 If you're using sample data provided in `coleto/data`, you are all set.
-If you're ready to analyze your own data, create a new directory on the same level as the sample data directories, create an directory called `input` in there and place the two texts you would like to compare in the `input`directory.
+If you're ready to analyze your own data, create a new directory on the same level as the sample data directories ('Doyle' and 'Loaisel'), and place a new directory within your new directory called `input`.
+Then place the two .txt files you would like to compare inside the 'input' directory.

 ### Adjust the config file